2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 Transformation Matrices
 -----------------------

-There will be a time, in our game development journey where we need to rotate an object, and that's bound to be pretty easy because rotation is something that practically all engines and toolkits do natively.
+There will be a time, in our game development journey where we need to rotate an object, and that's bound to be pretty easy because rotation is something that practically all engines and tool kits do natively.
 But also there will be times where we need to do transformations by hand.

 An instance where it may happen is rotating an item relative to a certain point or another item: imagine a squadron of war planes flying in formation, where all the planes will move (and thus rotate) relative to the "team leader".